MSc Humanitarian Action

 Structure

-Students must take 180 credits comprised of one core and three elective modules totalling 120 taught credits, four supporting mini modules and a 60 credit dissertation.
+Students must take 180 credits comprised of one core and three elective modules totalling 120 credits, four supporting mini modules and a 60 credit dissertation.

 Core modules